 Don’t let the word “Chinese” deceive you.
 Only one chapter speaks exclusively to a Chinese context.
 Most of the book develops a theology of salvation for (any) honor-shame context.
 While not a light read, it is overtly theological and exegetical for those who want to see interaction with the broader theological community.

 The next two books are written for a more general audience and so introduce a variety of concepts.
 They purposefully do not engage in rigorous exegesis and theological debate.

 - The 3D Gospel: Ministry in Guilt, Shame, and Fear Cultures

 Intentionally read Scripture with an eye for honor-shame related issues.
 Don’t forget that you may need to reframe how you think about certain topics, like God’s glory.

 For instance, John Piper like Jonathan Edwards has rightly proclaimed that God is most passionate about His own glory.
 Amen.
-Yet, we could just as well borrow a Chinese expression and say that God is passionately seeks His own “face.”
+Yet, we could just as well borrow a Chinese expression and say that God is passionately seeking His own “face.”